John Hubbard Sturgis: Career

 For the first three years after his 1858 marriage, Sturgis was in Surrey, where he tried an architectural practice, but their time there ended with the death of their first child, Julia, in January 1861.

 Colling & Sturgis

-By 1856/7 he had joined with Colling to form an architectural partnership.
+By 1856/57, he had joined with Colling to form an architectural partnership.
 It seems Colling provided the designs and detailing for the architectural work and that Sturgis supervised the work in progress.
 Their first commission was the Albany erected in 1856 for the Liverpool banker Richard Naylor.
 The Albany was built as a meeting place for cotton brokers.
 It contained offices and meeting rooms, together with warehousing facilities in the basement.
 It seems probable that this commission came to Colling and Sturgis as a result of Sturgis' fathers banking connection.
 The Albany was followed by the building of Ashwicke Hall in Marshfield, Gloucestershire, Gloucestershire for the Liverpool Attorney John Orred.
+This was a massive castellated Tudor Gothic House with a lofty octagonal tower at the S E.